Published on Brock University (http://www.brocku.ca)

 Nigel Lezama (MLLC), "From Zero to Hero: Urban Figures in Baudelaire's Tableaux Parisiens"

-Barry White (OBHREE), "The Niagara Community Observatory: The First Five Years"
+Barry Wright (OBHREE), "The Niagara Community Observatory: The First Five Years"

 Michelle Lau (Accounting) and Dara Marshall (Miami University), "Budgeting for Tax Payments: Perspectives from Municipalities and Higher Learning Institutions"